 We have not been asked to opine on, and express no opinion with respect to, any matter other than the fairness to the Buyer (other than Novogen) and the holders of Marshall Edwards Common Stock (other than Novogen), from a financial point of view, of the Transaction.
 We do not express any view on, and our Opinion does not address, the fairness of the Transaction to, or any consideration received in connection therewith by, the holders of any other securities, creditors, or other constituencies of Buyer or Seller, nor as to the fairness of the amount or nature of any compensation to be paid or payable to any of the officers, directors, or employees of Marshall Edwards or Novogen.
 In arriving at our Opinion, we were not authorized to solicit, and did not solicit, interest from any party with respect to an acquisition of any or all shares of Marshall Edwards Common Stock or Novogen common stock, business combination, or any other extraordinary transaction involving Marshall Edwards or Novogen.
 This letter, and our Opinion, does not constitute a recommendation to any holder of shares of Marshall Edwards Common Stock as to how such holder should vote or act in respect of the Transaction.
-We are not legal, tax, accounting, or regulatory advisors with respect to legal, tax, accounting, or regulatory matters.
-Additionally, we express no opinion herein as to the price at which shares of Marshall Edwards Common stock may trade at anytime.
+We are not legal, tax, accounting, or regulatory advisors.
+We are financial advisors only and have relied upon, without independent verification, the assessment of Marshall Edwards and their legal, tax, accounting, or regulatory advisors with respect to legal, tax, accounting, or regulatory matters.
+Additionally, we express no opinion herein as to the price at which shares of Marshall Edwards Common Stock or shares of Novogen common stock may trade at anytime.